 Fallon makes the point that “we allocate money for the things we decide matters.”

 She then poses the question, “How would it change your money excuse if you were able to believe you matter?”

 I see people who have no problems spending money on pet therapy for their dog.
 But they don’t believe they deserve an investment in career coaching.
 They give their pets things and experiences they know the pet will love, but don’t think they’re worth the money to pursue their own passions.

-One of my friends and colleagues always says, “Show me your bank account and I’ll show you what matters to you.”
+One of my colleagues always says, “Show me your bank account and I’ll show you what matters to you.”

 Not Enough Time Excuses

 This same colleague also says, “Show me your calendar and I’ll show you what’s important to you.”